gerrowadat/nomad-dns-exporter/README.md

 # nomad-dns-exporter
 Simple and Dirty Service DNS export for nomad services.

-My only real use case for this is to eliminate my need fof consul for service DNS (which is all I really use it for).
+My only real use case for this is to eliminate my need for consul for service DNS (which is all I really use it for).

 Instructions for use:
 ---------------------